polydawn/hroot/readme.md

 Most of the time, you'll want to fork & version an image from the public docker index.
 We support plain tarballs as well (more on that later), but the index can be convenient.
-This is what the index-ubuntu [conf file](https://github.com/polydawn/boxen/blob/master/ubuntu-index/docket.toml) is ready to do.
+This is what the index [conf file](https://github.com/polydawn/boxen/blob/master/ubuntu-index/docket.toml) is ready to do.

 Try the following: